List of UEFA European Championship finals: History

 The first final of the UEFA European Football Championship (then referred to as the European Nations' Cup final) was contested in July 1960 in Paris between the Soviet Union and Yugoslavia.
 Milan Galić scored for Yugoslavia just before half-time but Slava Metreveli equalised soon after the break, and the scores remained level, sending the game into extra time.
 With seven minutes left, Viktor Ponedelnik won the match for the Soviet Union, scoring the winner with a header.
 The 1960 champions qualified for the final of the 1964 tournament, where they faced hosts Spain.
 Chus Pereda scored early for the home side, but the match was levelled two minutes later when Galimzyan Khusainov equalised.
 Nearly 80,000 spectators at the Santiago Bernabéu Stadium in Madrid had to wait for the winner which came six minutes from time, courtesy of a header from Spaniard Marcelino.

 The hosts, Italy, faced Yugoslavia in the final of the 1968 tournament, now rebranded as the European Football Championship.
 Italy had qualified for the final by virtue of winning a coin toss following their goalless semi-final against the Soviet Union.
 The final ended 1–1, forcing a replay to be conducted two days later.
 This time Italy triumphed, winning 2–0 with first-half goals from Gigi Riva and Pietro Anastasi.
 Four years later, the final, held in Brussels, produced a record winning margin that would last for 44 years.
 The Soviet Union, finalists for the third time in four tournaments, were defeated 3–0 by West Germany with Gerd Müller and Herbert Wimmer scoring the winning goals.
 The incumbent champions qualified for the final of the 1976 tournament, where they faced Czechoslovakia.
 A late equaliser from German Bernd Hölzenbein to make it 2–2 saw the game go into extra time and eventually to a penalty shoot-out.
-After seven successful conversions, Uli Hoeneß missed, leaving Czechoslovakian Antonín Panenka with the opportunity to score and win the tournament.
+After seven successful conversions, Uli Hoeneß missed, leaving Czechoslovak Antonín Panenka with the opportunity to score and win the tournament.
 An "audacious" chipped shot, described by UEFA as "perhaps the most famous spot kick of all time" secured the victory as Czechoslovakia won 5–3 on penalties.